poisenbery/NudeNet-Detector-Provider/README.md

-Uses https://github.com/notAI-tech/NudeNet to output SEGS for nudity
+BBOX Detector Provider for NudeNet

 Bethesda version of NudeNet V3 detector provider to work with Impact Pack ComfyUI.
 KNOWN ISSUES: